metacpan/metacpan-cpan-extracted/distros/P/Perl-Server/README.md

     # or

     $ perl-server [options]

+# OPTIONS

+## -p, --port

+    $ perl-server path -p 5000

+    $ perl-server path -p e

+    $ perl-server path -p empty

+Specifies the port to bind or set e or empty to a random free port.

-These options are the same as [Plackup Options](https://metacpan.org/pod/plackup#OPTIONS).
+Others options are the same as [Plackup Options](https://metacpan.org/pod/plackup#OPTIONS).

 # SEE ALSO